 15 Awesome Memorial Day Recipes Kick Off Summer

-Summer also means white sandals, white jeans, and white anything.
+Summer also means white sandals, white jeans, flip flops, and sundresses.
 But let’s talk food.

-For summer dishes, from starters to entrées to sides to dessert, I’ve gathered some delicious sounding and looking recipes you should definitely try.
+For summer dishes, from starters to entrées to sides to dessert, I’ve gathered some delicious recipes you should try.

 I wanted to give you plenty of time to read, study, and PIN these Memorial Day recipes.
 I’m pleased as punch to focus on food and share these Memorial Day recipes with you.

-And then I searched through some of my own most popular recipes that I know will be perfect for summertime.
+Then, I searched through some of my own most popular recipes that I knew would be perfect for summertime.

 • Are they clearly written?